Pacific Crest Trail Association: Trail maintenance and continuity

-The Wild Phenomenon
+The Wild phenomenon

 Cheryl Strayed’s book, Wild, was published in 2012 and became a best-seller; the effect on the trail was initially modest with a small increase in inquiries to the PCTA.
 But in 2014, a movie based on the book came out, and had a much larger effect.
-According to a 2015 Associated Press article (which was published in newspapers throughout the United States, e.g.: the N.Y.
-Daily News, the Santa Fe New Mexican, and the Florida Times Union), the PCTA saw a dramatic increase in the number of hikers attempting to hike the entire trail.
-Liz Bergeron, executive director of the Pacific Crest Trail Association, told Conde Nast Traveler that the PCTA saw increased numbers everywhere within a year of the movie's release — more day hikers, doubled website traffic, and more permit requests for thru-hiking; she said that nearly 2,000 people attempted a thru-hike in 2014, double the previous year.
+According to a 2015 Associated Press article (which was published in newspapers throughout the United States, e.g.: the New York Daily News, the Santa Fe New Mexican, and the Florida Times Union), the PCTA saw a dramatic increase in the number of hikers attempting to hike the entire trail.
+Liz Bergeron, executive director of the Pacific Crest Trail Association, told Conde Nast Traveler that the PCTA saw increased numbers everywhere within a year of the movie's release—more day hikers, doubled website traffic, and more permit requests for thru-hiking; she said that nearly 2,000 people attempted a thru-hike in 2014, double the previous year.
 In response, the PCTA launched a campaign, with Strayed's support, using the hashtag #responsiblywild to promote safety and Leave No Trace practices.

 They also implemented a new permit system to limit the number of long-distance backpackers in order to spread out the usage.
 Speaking to Seattle Backpackers Magazine, Bob Woods, the North Cascades Regional Director for the Pacific Crest Trail Association, explained that the new permit regulations were necessary because it was anticipated that the increased awareness of the trail would result in record breaking use in the next few years.

 The PCTA also published information about the benefits of southbound itineraries, which could help to lessen the impact by spreading out hikers.